 Dr. Whipper assisted the girls through their pregnancies and afterwards with infant health care.
 She soon enlisted seven women friends among her AME St. Luke’s Church members and together they began to raise money for a home that would shelter unwed pregnant girls.

-By 1931, the group purchased 3 ½ acres in Northeast Washington, D.C. which became the first Ionia R. Whipper Home for Unwed Mothers.
+By 1931, the group purchased 3.5 acres in Northeast Washington, D.C. which became the first Ionia R. Whipper Home for Unwed Mothers.
 Notably for that time, the home was open to all regardless of race or religion.
-For the next four decades it was the only maternity home for black women in the Washington, D.C. area.
-The home currently serves at-risk girls between 12 and 21.
+For the next four decades, it was the only maternity home for black women in the Washington, D.C. area.
+The home currently serves at-risk girls between twelve and twenty-one.

 Ionia Rollin Whipper spent the last years of her life residing with her family in Saratoga Springs, N.Y. and at the home of her niece, Lelia Frances Whipper in New York City.
 She died at Harlem Hospital on April 13, 1953.